jorgezamy/Kynaxis/README.md

 ### Assumptions
   - The user must specify a valid integer n for retrieving stories.
   - If n is greater than the available stories, the API will return as many as it can.

+### Enhancements

+ - Implement rate limiting to avoid overwhelming the Hacker News API.
+ - Add logging to monitor API performance and errors.
+ - Improve error handling to provide more informative responses to clients.
+ - Implement caching strategies to reduce unnecessary calls to the Hacker News API.